aduskett/buildroot-aws-iot/README.md

   - run `docker-compose up`

 If manually-building:
-  - run `docker-compose up -d && && docker exec -ti buildroot-aws-iot-build /bin/bash`
+  - run `docker-compose up -d && && docker exec -ti buildroot-external-iot-build /bin/bash`
   - Then navigate to `/home/br-user/buildroot/` and build manually.
 If `AUTO_CONFIG` is set to 1 in docker/env, then there are directories automatically created in `/home/br-user/buildroot/aws/output`